 2. Process versatility; can be made in different form to permit processing on a wide variety of equipment; each form can be altered further by compounding to achieve particular properties in end products which range from soft to rigid in nature.

 3. Properties can be provided at an economic cost.
 In the long term, PVC products are less energy-intensive on an installed basis than most conventional materials.
 Their light weight, insulating-and maintenance-free characteristics contribute to conservation of energy over the life of the product.

-There are four basic manufacturing processes for PVC resin and the extent to which each is used currently in the U.S. to produce about 6 billion pounds annually is as follows: suspention, 83%; mass, 7%; emulsion/dispersion, 8%; solution, 2%.
+Four basic manufacturing processes for PVC resin exist.
+The extent to which each is used currently in the U.S. to produce about 6 billion pounds annually is as follows:

-The primary reason for producing various types of PVC is to permit the resin to be Processed in many ways to take advantage of the inherent properties of PVC in many different applications.
+The primary reason for producing various types of PVC is to allow the resin to be processed in many ways, to take advantage of the inherent properties of PVC in many different applications.

 Particle configuration, particularly the degree of porosity, is important where liquid plasticizer must be absorbed in the preparation of dry powder blends which are to be processed directly in this form.